Credit Card Tip: How to Sell Your Barclaycard Travel Miles

 Essentially, he can just offer to pay for travel purchases for family and friends.
 Then, he can have them reimburse him at a slight discount.

-For the Arrival Plus card, “travel” counts as airlines, hotels, motels, car rentals, cruises, tourist attractions, trains, buses, taxis, limos, ferries and more.
+"Travel” counts as airlines, hotels, motels, car rentals, cruises, tourist attractions, trains, buses, taxis, limos, ferries and more.
 So, there are plenty of purchases that he could pay for and get reimbursed.

 Based on his rate of earning miles, he can get back about $6,000 per year through his miles -- that’s if he takes steps to convert those miles into cash with the methods explained above.